-An engineering team at Lockheed Martin has built an experimental cooling system that sprays tiny drops of water on the bottom of microchips, dissipating heat that hurts performance.
+Lockheed Martin has built an experimental cooling system that sprays tiny drops of water on the bottom of microchips, dissipating heat that hurts performance.

-“Right now, we’re limited in the power we can put into microchips,” said John Ditri, the project’s principal investigator, in a statement.
+“Right now, we’re limited in the power we can put into microchips,” said John Ditri, the project’s principal researcher, in a statement.
 “If you can manage the heat, you can use fewer chips and that means using less material, which results in cost savings as well as reduced system size and weight.
 If you manage the heat and use the same number of chips, you’ll get even greater performance.”

-Lockheed Martin said that in recent demonstrations, its liquid cooling system had vastly improved the thermal resistance of GaN monolithic microwave integrated circuits (MMICs).
+Lockheed Martin said that recent experiments showed that the liquid cooling system vastly improved the thermal resistance of GaN monolithic microwave integrated circuits (MMICs).
 The company measured resistance four times higher than chips cooled with conventional, dry heat sinks.

-The cold plate dissipated 1,000 watts per square centimeter heat flex on the die.
+As power amplifiers have grown more powerful, the microchips inside them have become smaller and more susceptible to heat build-up.
+That heat can impact performance and even raise the risk of failure.
+But the new cold plate dissipated 1,000 watts per square centimeter heat flex on the die.
 And in several local hot spots, it removed around 30,000 watts per square centimeter.

-As computer processors and wireless amplifiers have grown more powerful, the microchips inside them have become smaller and more susceptible to heat build-up.
-That heat can impact chip performance and even raise the risk of failure.
-When your personal computer begins to overheat, for instance, you normally hear the fan underneath start whirring and can notice a slight dip in the time it takes to load apps.

 The most common way to remove heat from electronics is using fans or materials like copper that divert heat from the chip.
 The problem is that these heat sinks get larger as power amplifiers become more powerful, adding size and weight to the system.